roman-milk/roman-milk.github.io/something-talk-about-in-tx.md

+===

- ****** Something...
-Talk About in Tx Ch.
-01 ****** byTx_Tall_Tales© He slept in the following morning, stood in front of the mirror, and cleaned up.
+He slept in the following morning, stood in front of the mirror, and cleaned up.
 He shaved his head, carefully checking for any rough spots, then applied the aftershave lotion.
 He trimmed his beard where it was coming in, neatening it.
 He almost didn't recognize the man in the mirror.

  Jonathan pulled into his driveway a little after noon.
 His wife's car was there, so he girded himself for battle.
 Walking into the house, the kids saw him first and swarmed him.